AntonTrollback/mustache-naming-conventions/README.md

 }
 ```

-Everything works fine right now, but what if we are missing the author `title`?
+Everything works fine right now, but what if the author `title` was somehow missing?

-Due to the inheritance in Mustache, this would cause the rendered result to use the `title`-entry, one level up from the `author`-entry, when rendering the author partial, giving us this result:
+Due to the **inheritance** in Mustache, it would cause the rendered result to use the `title`-entry, one level up from the `author`-entry, when rendering the author partial.
+Giving us this incorrect result:

 ```html
 <article>